glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 Actually in most cases it is not easy to even spot the difference: just compare 3 panels in Fig.1 (hint: the central parts are bit different).
-In other words there is difference between three $$t_2(t_1)$$ approximations, but the difference is mostly along-the-track, and by less in orthogonal direction to the track.
+In other words there is difference between three $$t_2(t_1)$$ approximations, but the difference is mostly along-the-track, and much less in the orthogonal direction to the track.
 And closer we are to the outer lobes, the less of a difference there is.